 - 1. Housing: Establish protections for the supply and affordability of housing. - 2.
 Health and Safety: Identify unwanted behaviors and negative consequences. - 3.
 Neighborhood Integrity: Minimize impacts and tensions between short term rentals and neighbors. - 4.
 Fees and Taxes: Ensure equitable permit and tax compliance. - 5.
-Enforcement: Enact enforceable policies that improve building, safety, and accessibility requirements.

-6. Economic Development: Ensure an equitable approach with existing local firms and providers and their employees, and enable revenue opportunities for existing residents.
+Enforcement: Enact enforceable policies that improve building, safety, and accessibility requirements. - 6.
+Economic Development: Ensure an equitable approach with existing local firms and providers and their employees, and enable revenue opportunities for existing residents.

 A summary of the planning process and staff recommendations for short term rental regulations can be found at the attached link to the short term rental project web page.
 The process included a survey, focus group meetings, and several lengthy comment periods regarding the guiding principles, optional approaches, and draft summary of recommendations.
-These comments and staff research of other jurisdictions and professional literature have guided the staff recommendations.
+These comments and staff research of other jurisdictions and professional literature have guided the attached ordinance recommended by city staff.

-The staff recommendations begin with a primary definition of short-term rentals further separated into two types:
+The ordinance includes a primary definition of short-term rentals that is consistent with state law, and is further separated into two types: